123shan321/Group05_SHAN-ZIYAO/README.md

 Use the function `heatmap` to define and process `Prediction`, where the training and validation sets are selected from `CAMELYON17`, and the test data are from `CAMELYON16`.

-You can get the data at [CAMELYON16 CAMELYON17](https://camelyon17.grand-challenge.org/download/) challenge (GoogleDrive/Baidu).
+You can get the data at [CAMELYON16 challenge](https://camelyon17.grand-challenge.org/download/) and [CAMELYON17 challenge](https://camelyon17.grand-challenge.org/download/) (GoogleDrive/Baidu).

 ```
 # Prediction